 - AHM 615: Quality Management System with updates in the guidance to align with ISO standards and IATA best practices

-- New AHM 620: Emergency and Crisis Management at the Airport contains new guidance providing GHSPs and airlines with a basic understanding necessary to establish an ERP at the airport including the practical tools needed and standardized checklists on how to structure, manage and execute the ERP as well as aligned with the IATA ERP Best Practices Handbook
+- New AHM 620: Emergency and Crisis Management at the Airport contains new guidance providing GSPs and airlines with a basic understanding necessary to establish an ERP at the airport including the practical tools needed and standardized checklists on how to structure, manage and execute the ERP as well as aligned with the IATA Emergency Response Handbook

 - AHM 903: Grouped list into 4 GSE categories and new GSE types added